Programmer-Network/Programmer-Network-Kubernetes/README.md

 #### 4. Assign Static IP Addresses

-Edit the `dhcpcd.conf` file to assign a static IP:
+After SSHing into your Raspberry Pi, you can configure static IP by editing the `dhcpcd.conf` file:

 ```bash
 sudo nano /etc/dhcpcd.conf